cisco/mindmeld/source/userguide/kb.rst

  - answers and validates questions, disambiguates entities, and suggests alternatives
  - is designed to work with custom knowledge bases derived from large content catalogs, for production-grade applications

-Not every Workbench application needs these two components.
+Not every MindMeld application needs these two components.
 An app always has either both or neither one.

 .. note::